ryanloutos/WashU-Bears-Baseball-Website/README.md

 - [x] Add hard hit variable coding to pitch locations and sprays chart
 - Create system where you can add spray chart locations retroactively.
 - Add an edit at_bat page to the batter pages where you can edit the at bat pitches without having to go to pitcher outing
+- Add result columt to batter at_bats page

 Longer term (like before first game?)
 - Create filter to look at over a certain time frame?